slachterman-g/caip-tfx/infrastructure/environments/development/README.md

 The connection settings can be set before the KFP installation or as a part of the installation process.
 To minimize security exposure, it may be easier to configure them as a separate step before the installation.
 If you prefer to fully automate the installation process, including configuration of secrets you can utilize **Kustomize** secret and config map generators as demonstrated in the `kustomization_generators.yaml` template.

-To configure connections settings before the installation:
+To configure connection settings before the installation:

-1. Use Cloud Console or the `gcloud` command to configure the `root` user in the MySQL instance.
-The instance created by the Terraform configuration has a root user removed.
+1. Use Cloud Console or the `gcloud` command to create the `root` user in the MySQL instance.
+The instance created by the Terraform configuration has the root user removed.
 1. Use Cloud Console or the `gcloud` command to create and download the JSON type private key for the KFP service user.
 1. Create the Kubernetes namespace for the KFP services.
 1. In the KFP namespace, create
    - The `user-gcp-sa` secret to store the KFP service's private key.
-The JSON key file should be stored under the `applicaton_default_credentials.json` key.
+The content of the key file should be stored under the `applicaton_default_credentials.json` key.
    - The `cloudsql-config` secret.
 The secret should have three keys: DB_USERNAME, DB_PASSWORD, CONNECTION_NAME.
 The format of CONNECTION_NAME must be `project_id:region:mysql_instance_name`.
    - The `mlmd-config` secret.
-The secrete should have one key: `mlmd_config.prototxt`.
+The secret should have one key: `mlmd_config.prototxt`.
 The content of the key should be in the format demonstrated by the `kustomize\secrets_and_configs_templates\mlmd_config.prototxt` template.
+   - The `objectstore-config`

 1.